nesmind/pairing/README.md

 # pAIring

-A self-hosted, production-ready platform for deploying private LLMs & image generation models across a single node, a team, a department, or an organization — role-based access, load balancing failover across servers, and rock solid UI validations to avoid configuration mistakes.
+Private AI ring is a self-hosted, production-ready platform for deploying private LLMs & image generation models across a single node, a team, a department, or an organization — role-based access, load balancing failover across servers, and rock solid UI validations to avoid configuration mistakes.
 Start chatting with open sourced LLMs, create images and much more.
 Supports every existing public GGUF model out of the box, browsable from Hugging Face or your own private repository.
 Nothing leaves your network.

 ## Quick start